Exercise

 During the menstrual phase, your feel-good hormones will fall to their lowest level.
 Many women find their energy levels also drop to their lowest point for the month.
 Keep in mind that during your bleed, you lose vital nutrients.
 So excessive exercise which causes unnecessary stress on the body can be unhelpful in this phase.

-Stress is linked to hormonal imbalance, period pain and increased PMS symptoms.
+Stress is linked to hormonal imbalance, period pain, and increased PMS symptoms.
 The key here is to listen to your body.
-If you have period pain, or are experiencing heavy bleeding, take some time off from your workouts until you notice your energy ramps back up (usually around day 3 to 5).
+If you have period pain, bloating, or heavy bleeding, you could take some time off from your workouts until you notice your energy ramps back up, usually around days 3 to 5.

 The menstrual phase is a great time to: rest like you mean it, go slow, walk the dog, practice yin yoga, and spend time in nature.